daronphang/coding_resources/databases/sql/stored_procedures.md

 ```

 ## Getting Results from SELECT:
-Each SELECT statement taht does not insert into a table or variable will produce a result set.
+Each SELECT statement that does not insert into a table or variable will produce a result set.

 ```sql
 -- returns 2 result sets